-<<Download our comprehensive UK payroll compliance checklist in PDF format here.>>
+<< Download our comprehensive UK payroll compliance checklist in PDF format here >>

-What is payroll compliance?
+What is payroll compliance in the United Kingdom?

 Depending on the size of your organization, payroll-related fines and other payroll costs can range from a few hundred pounds to millions of pounds.
+“Payroll has fixed deadlines, and everything else stops when you get close to payday,” says Simon Davis, Global Director of Professional Services at HiBob.
+“That rigidity is why missing data or late changes cause such big compliance risks.”

 Late filing

-If you have up to nine people in your team, the penalty starts at £100 for the first missed deadline.
-For larger employers, the penalty increases depending on the number of team members, ranging from £200 to £400 for subsequent missed deadlines.
+A late filing occurs if you don’t submit your Real Time Information (RTI) – FPS/EPS on time.
+If you have up to nine people on your team, the penalty starts at £100 for the first missed deadline.
+For larger employers, penalties increase based on workforce size and repeated late submissions, typically ranging from £200 to £400 for subsequent missed deadlines.

-Late payment
+Late payments

 Inaccurate reporting

-The penalty is based on a percentage of the tax underpaid, which can range from 15 percent to 100 percent, depending on the severity of the inaccuracy.
+If your payroll reports contain mistakes or inaccuracies (such as incorrect team member details, earnings, or payroll deductions), HMRC classifies this as inaccurate reporting.
+The penalty is based on a percentage of the underpaid tax, ranging from 15 percent to 100 percent, depending on the severity of the inaccuracy.

-<<Download our comprehensive UK payroll compliance checklist in PDF format here.>>
+<< Download our comprehensive UK payroll compliance checklist in PDF format here >>

 Your payroll compliance checklist